DemetriouJohn/NmeaParser/README.md

 ## Usage

-Use static method `NmeaHandler.GetNmeaHandler` to retrieve an instance of `INmeaHandler`.</br>
+1. Use static method `NmeaHandler.GetNmeaHandler` to retrieve an instance of `INmeaHandler`.
-Pass full Nmea Line to method `ParseLine`.
-Line type will be returned as part of enum `NmeaType`.</br>
+2. Pass full Nmea Line to method `ParseLine`.
+Line type will be returned as part of enum `NmeaType`.
-From `INmeaHandler` you have access to `ISystemState`, from which you can get any information you want, including complete instances of parsed lines.</br>
+3. From `INmeaHandler` you have access to `ISystemState`, from which you can get any information you want, including complete instances of parsed lines.